miyako/miyako.github.io/_posts/2019-08-31-4d-plugin-zip.md

 Unfortunately, neither the ``madler`` or ``nmoinvaz`` seems to tick all boxes.

-The plugin is based on the ``nmoinvaz`` ``minizip`` code with some modifications to ignore invisible files and store symbolic links with their paths. **This is critical to create a zip that can be unarchived on macOS 10.15 Catalina**.
+The plugin is based on the ``nmoinvaz`` ``minizip`` code with some modifications to ignore invisible files and store symbolic links with their paths. **This is critical for creating a zip that can be unarchived on macOS 10.15 Catalina**.

 **Note**: If you transfer a zipped app over a network (AirDrop, email, FTP:,  HTTP:, etc.) the file will be marked with some Finder attributes that will signal GateKeeper to block its execution.
 You can remove such attributes with ``xattr -r -c`` or ``xattr -r -d com.apple.quarantine``.